 When JCAL is in session, join Rabbi Zylberman for different discussions about Judaism, Israel, and life in general.
 This is open to everyone, not just JCAL parents.
 Check your weekly eScribe to see the week's topics or if you have one you would like to discuss, join us!

 TBY Book Club gives us the opportunity to dive deep into the works of Jewish novelists, historians, and poets that reveal the nefesh - soul behind Jewish life.
-Click on the image above to see the selections for 5778.
-Check back soon to see the book selections for 5779!
+Click on the image above to see the selections for 5779.
+Dates for Book Club meetups will be announced shortly.

 ADULT ED MAKES OUR WORLD SO MUCH BIGGER...